Apply to the Active Transportation Fund

 - An accompanying plan, long term strategy or strong community endorsement for the suggested work.

 The PEI AT Guidelines and Criteria also lists these outcomes and the criteria points available for each outcome.

 Who will review my application?

 The AT Fund is managed by the Active Transportation Working Group (the Working Group).
-The Working Group consists of representatives from the Departments of Health and Wellness; Environment, Water and Climate Change; Economic Development and Tourism; and Transportation, Infrastructure and Energy.
+The Working Group consists of representatives from the Departments of Health and Wellness; Environment, Energy and Climate Action; Economic Development and Tourism; and Transportation and Infrastructure.

 The Working Group will review all applications in accordance with the criteria that is set out in the PEI AT Fund Guidelines and Criteria.

 When will I know if my project has been approved?

 The Working Group will review applications for the 2021 construction season and hopes to have information back to applicants by the end of March 2021.